WELCOME TO OUR FREQUENTLY ASKED MOTOR CONTROL QUESTIONS

 Simply call +44 (0) 333 123 7130 and choose the relevant option for your enquiry.
 We will then either deal with your issue straight away or make arrangements for a call back if all our technical team are busy at that moment.

-SKYPE OR TEAMVIEWER SUPPORT TO MAKE QUICK MODIFICATIONS TO PROGRAMMING OR ASSIST WITH SETUP
+SKYPE OR TEAMVIEWER SUPPORT TO MAKE QUICK MODIFICATIONS TO motor controller parameters or settings

 If you have purchased a new board and need help setting this up or want to make quick programming changes we can assist with this in a number of ways.
 One increasingly common option is to arrange a Skype or Teamviewer meeting with our technical team in order to enable them to see your motor setup in action.
 We can then advise on the best route forward or make real time programme changes (provided you have the equipment setup to do this).